QuiLL: An LLM-Based Vulnerability Assessment Framework for the Wild: Abstract

 \section{Abstract}

-Artificial Intelligence (AI) and more specifically Large Language Models (LLMs) have demonstrated exceptional progress in multiple areas including software engineering, however, their capability for vulnerability detection in the wild scenario and its corresponding reasoning remains underexplored.
-Prompting pre-trained LLMs in an effective way offers a computationally effective and scalable solution.
-Our contributions are (i)varied prompt designs for vulnerability detection and its corresponding reasoning in the wild. (ii)a real-world vector data store constructed from the National Vulnerability Database, that will provide real time context to vulnerability detection framework, and (iii)a scoring measure for combined measurement of accuracy and reasoning quality.
-Our contribution aims to examine whether LLMs are ready for wild deployment, thus enabling the reliable use of LLMs stronger for the development of secure software's.
+Large Language Models (LLMs) have demonstrated exceptional progress in multiple domains of software engineering including software vulnerability detection.
+Using LLMs to automate vulnerability detection in the wild is an important and relatively under-explored problem.
+In this paper we propose QuiLL, the first comprehensive evaluation framework for real-world vulnerability detection.
+Our solution consists of an end-to-end pipeline that draws together cutting-edge LLM optimization techniques and strategies specifically catering to the complexities of real-world vulnerability detection.
+Our specific contributions include (i) diverse prompt designs for vulnerability detection and reasoning (ii) a real-world vector data store constructed from the National Vulnerability Database to provide dynamic in-context learning, and (iii) a novel scoring metric which quantifies accuracy and reasoning quality of model predictions.
+QuiLL enables researchers to easily and systematically benchmark and compare the vulnerability detection capabilities of various LLMs and assess their readiness for deployment in actual code production pipelines.